alexseitsinger/package-controller/README.md

 ## Description

-A package that manages packages
+A package that manages packages.

 ## Installation